It’s the most hated thing in e-commerce: An unfinished shopping cart.

 - Not promoting your site.
 “If you build it, they will come” typically only works in feel-good baseball movies.
 You’ll need to make sure people know you’re online with good things to sell.
 Spend a little money on search.
 Cross-pollinate with social media.
 Have an e-newsletter to current customers.
 Even a little can make an impact.

 - Not keeping your site fresh.
-Offer promotions or “featured” products if you don’t want to discount anything.
+Offer promotions or “featured” products if you don’t want to discount anything, customers love to visit websites like Raise.
 Refresh or expand product descriptions.
 Add new images.
 It makes a difference.

 RTL Digital Media has helped scores of companies improve their e-commerce performance.
 If you’d like an evaluation of how we could help you, click here to get the conversation started.